Lissy93/dashy/docs/deployment.md

 Some hosting providers required a bit of extra configuration, which was why I've made separate branches for deploying to those services (named: [`deploy_cloudflare`](https://github.com/Lissy93/dashy/tree/deploy_cloudflare), [`deploy_digital-ocean`](https://github.com/Lissy93/dashy/tree/deploy_digital-ocean), [`deploy_platform-sh`](https://github.com/Lissy93/dashy/tree/deploy_platform-sh) and [`deploy_render`](https://github.com/Lissy93/dashy/tree/deploy_render)).
 If there's another cloud service which you'd like 1-click deployment to be supported for, feel free to raise an issue.

+> [!NOTE]
-**Note** If you use a static hosting provider, then status checks, writing new config changes to disk from the UI, and triggering a rebuild through the UI will not be available.
+> If you use a static hosting provider, then status checks, writing new config changes to disk from the UI, and triggering a rebuild through the UI will not be available.
 This is because these features need endpoints provided by Dashy's local Node server.
 Everything else should work just the same though.

 ### Netlify